constructive-io/pgpm-modules/README.md

 }
 ```

-For more details on the PGPM workflow, see [AGENTS.md](./AGENTS.md).
+For more details on the pgpm workflow, see [AGENTS.md](./AGENTS.md).